 Profit margin formula is used to calculate how much profitable a product or business is.
 It is probably the most important margin used by businesses to know the total profit percentage over a period of time.
 It is also known as net profit margin, net profit ratio or net margin in business terms.

 When net profit is divided by sales, the product we get is the profit margin.
 Profit margin and gross profit margin terms are usually used by small companies for comparing similar industries.
 It is denoted in percentage.
 The more the profit margin is, the more profitable the business will be.

 Profit Margin Formula

-To get the profit margin, the total income is divided by total sales.
+To get the profit margin, the net income is divided by net sales.
 Thus, the formula for profit margin is:

 |Profit Margin = (Net Income / Net Sales) × 100|

 Gross Profit Margin Formula

 The gross profit margin formula is derived by dividing the difference between revenue and cost of goods sold by the revenue.

 |∴ Gross Profit Margin = (Gross Profit / Net Sales) × 100|